StanfordBDHG/ContinousIntegration/README.md

 # Continous Integration

-The repository also consists of scripts and additional setups for maintaining the build agents for the Stanford BDHG and related agents.
+The repository consists scripts and additional setups for maintaining the build agents for the Stanford BDHG and related projects.

 ## Setup Instructions